-Grazing Fields’ staff works hard to keep Non-GMO Pork and Free Range eggs moving from our farms to our distribution center, to your local grocery or restaurant, to your table.
+Grazing Fields’ staff works hard to keep Farm Fresh Pork and Free Range Eggs moving from our farms to our distribution center, to your local grocery or restaurant, to your table.

 Doug has been with Grazing Fields for over ten years and has never missed a day’s work (O.K., maybe one) and never dropped an egg.
 (O.K., maybe two).
 Before coming to Grazing Fields, he was an independent grocery store manager in East Lansing.

 He delivers packaging supplies and picks up farm members’ eggs weekly in our refrigerated truck.
 During his weekly visits to the farms, he documents certified humane standards, free-range egg production and quality measures, which ensures each member farm’s adherences.
 Doug also ensures friendly and timely delivery to each of Grazing Fields customers.
-He not only delivers Grazing Fields Free-Range eggs and Non-GMO pork—but also outstanding customer service.
+He not only delivers Grazing Fields Free-Range Eggs and Farm Fresh Pork—but also outstanding customer service.

 Paulette has been with Grazing Fields for 3 years.
 She has a wealth of small business operation know-how and has helped to improve our office systems to improve our efficiencies and keep the costs down for our customers.
 She also supports Grazing Fields customers via expert customer service.